 The accounting profession is one of the most stable and well-paid jobs in any country.
-Despite the general belief, accounting is not just about numbers and calculus; it involves a certain amount of creativity and business acumen.
-And numerous cups of coffee, but you’ll discover that along the way.
+Despite the general belief, Accounting is not just about numbers and calculus; it involves a certain amount of creativity, business acumen... and numerous cups of coffee, but you’ll discover that along the way.

-If you've always liked to work with numbers and loved the idea of finding financial clues and solutions, but you are also interested in the business, then you might be the perfect fit for a Bachelor’s degree in Accounting.
-Care to find out more?
+If you've always enjoyed working with numbers and loved the idea of finding financial clues and solutions, but you are also interested in the business world, then you might just be the ideal candidate for a degree in Accounting.

 What do public accountants do?